-8.5.98 Get ASIC Temperature (0x48)
+8.4.104 Get ASIC Temperature (0x48)

-The Get ASIC Temperature command allows the Management controller to query for temperature values from the Controller's on-chip thermal sensor(s) or alternately from attached (external) devices.
+The Get ASIC Temperature command allows the Management controller to query for temperature values from the Controller's on-chip thermal sensor(s).

-The Get ASIC Temperature command is defined as both a package level command and a channel command.
-This means the command can be either addressed to the package (that is, the command is sent with the Internal Channel ID set to 0x1F) or addressed to a specific channel in the package.
+The Get ASIC Temperature command is defined as a package level command.
+This means the command shall be addressed to the package (that is, the command is sent with the Internal Channel ID set to $0 \times 1 F$).

-When sent as a package command, the internal temperature of the controller is returned.
+The internal temperature of the controller is returned in the response of this command.
 If the controller has multiple internal temperature sensors, the highest measured temperature with respect to its threshold shall be returned.